teckel12/LuaTelemetry/README.md

 #### From Transmitter

-* Discover telemetry sensors once GPS locked on model so all telemetry sensors are discovered
+* Discover telemetry sensors after GPS fix so all telemetry sensors are discovered
 * Telemetry distance sensor name must be changed from `0420` to `Dist`
-* Sensors must be changed to US measurements (m to ft, km/h to mph, etc)
+* Sensors must be changed to US measurements (m to ft, km/h to mph, etc) for proper calibration

 #### iNav Lua Script Setup